 Sharing a placenta or inner sac: why it’s important to know

 Sharing a placenta means that twins share a blood supply during pregnancy.
 Sometimes the blood supply is shared unequally, which can cause health problems for both twins.

-Women who are pregnant with identical twins sharing a placenta need to be checked more often than women with twins with separate placentas.
+Women who are pregnant with twins sharing a placenta need to be checked more often than women with twins with separate placentas.
 Frequent checks can pick up early on any potential complications.